lexjarvis/event_spin_app/README.md

 Event Popup: After the user clicks the “Spin” button, the spinning wheel animation should last for approximately three seconds before settling on a randomly selected event.
 Upon completion of the spin, a sleek event popup should appear with the event details, including the event title, date, time, location, and an image.
 Users have the option to access the event's website for more information or close out of the popup to respin for a new event.

-User Flow and Interaction:
+# User Flow & Interactions
 Ensure that the user flow is straightforward and intuitive.
 Users should easily understand the purpose of the app, how to input their location, and initiate the spinning wheel game.
 The spinning animation should be smooth and visually captivating, enticing users to interact with the app repeatedly.

-Conclusion:
+# Conclusion
 The Event Spin app's design will captivate users with its modern and playful interface while offering a clean and intuitive experience.
 The spinning wheel and event popup will be the central elements that provide an interactive way for users to discover and explore events in their preferred location.
 With its visually appealing design and user-friendly features, the Event Spin app will attract a wide audience of event enthusiasts.